Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version)

 \subsection{\Sound{} Inlining Effectively Detects Bugs}

-\paragraph{The structural condition can be checked automatically.} The previous subsection showed that our structural condition is sufficiently precise.
-To evaluate whether it can be checked automatically, we manually selected, out of the 1053 non-trivial files, a diverse set of examples (shown in~\tabref{tbl:examples}) that reflect the non-trivial patterns occurring in the different verifier test suites and that could be translated to Viper.
+\smallParagraph{The structural condition can be checked automatically.} The previous subsection showed that our structural condition is sufficiently precise.
+To evaluate whether it can be checked automatically, we manually selected, out of the 1053 non-trivial files, a diverse set of examples (shown in~\tabref{tbl:examples}) that reflect the non-trivial patterns occurring in the different verifier test suites and that could be translated to \Viper{}.
 Our tool correctly reports whether the structural condition holds in all cases irrespective of whether existing annotations are taken into account.

-\paragraph{Inlining detects errors effectively.} To evaluate how effective inlining is in finding true errors without annotations, we consider all examples in \tabref{tbl:examples} for which inlining is \sound, and some examples taken from the Viper test suite, most of which satisfy the syntactic condition (\tabref{tbl:syntactic_examples} in \appref{app:syntactic_evaluation}).
-We seeded errors by either making simple changes in the implementations or writing clients that use methods in incorrect ways.
-Our tool was able to report every true error for some sufficiently large inlining bound.
+\smallParagraph{Inlining detects errors effectively.} To evaluate how effective inlining is in finding true errors without annotations, we consider all examples in \tabref{tbl:examples} for which inlining is \sound, and some examples taken from the \Viper{} test suite, most of which satisfy the syntactic condition (\ntabref{tbl:syntactic_examples}{3} in \nappref{app:syntactic_evaluation}{H}).
+We seeded errors by \tout{either }making simple changes in the implementations or writing clients that use methods incorrectly. \gaurav{For several examples, we considered more than one initial statement in which calls were inlined and loops were unrolled.} Our tool was able to report every true error for some sufficiently large inlining bound \gaurav{(bounds between 1 and 4 were sufficient for all examples except for $N_4$ and $G_2$ in~\tabref{tbl:examples}, where bounds 10 and 11 were required since both examples contain a loop that iterates 10 times)}.
 Our tool never reported a spurious error, which was expected since our structural condition is sufficient to ensure that inlining is \longsound{}.

-\paragraph{Inlining reduces annotation overhead.} Verifying the same examples modularly without providing any annotation results in at least one spurious error each, and 3 on average.
+\smallParagraph{Inlining reduces annotation overhead.} Verifying the same examples modularly without providing any annotation results in at least one spurious error each, and 3 on average.
 To assess the amount of annotations saved by using inlining instead of modular verification, we considered annotations for all examples to successfully verify without inlining (that is, to show they are memory safe and satisfy all provided assertions).
-This required 213 lines of annotation in the programs for 999 lines of code, which inlining does not require.
+This required \gout{213}\gaurav{256} lines of annotation in the programs for \gout{999}\gaurav{1152} lines of code, which inlining does not require.
 This result shows that inlining is useful to find true errors with low annotation overhead and to gain confidence that an implementation is correct.